-Dream Evil is a speed/power metal band comprised of Peter Stalfors - Bass, Snowy Shaw - drums (ex-King Diamond, Illwill), Gus G. (Mystic Prophecy, Firewind)- guitars.
+Dream Evil is the brainchild of well-known producer and studio guru Fredrik Nordström (Soilwork, In Flames, Dimmu Borgir), who decided after producing all sorts of metal bands that he could play and write as well as any of them.
+The speed/power metal band was initially comprised of Peter Stalfors - Bass, Snowy Shaw - drums (ex-King Diamond, Illwill), Gus G. (Mystic Prophecy, Firewind)- guitars.
 Niklas Isfeldt - vocals (Throne of Chaos) Fredrik Nordstrom - guitars and keyboards.
-Fredrik Nordstrom is the famous metal producer who has worked with bands such as Soilwork, In Flames, Dimmu Borgir, among others.

 Dream Evil - Dragon Slayer (Century Media) 2002

 A completely enjoyable power metal feast.
 Not since Hammerfall's debut have I been so enamored with a power metal album.
 Sure Dream Evil encorporate a ton of cheesy clichés but they do it with such power and class, save for "Heavy Metal Jesus".
 This song just cannot be described using the word "class".
 I think what works in this band's favor is that while they are serious musicians, they don't take themsleves too seriously.
 However, the music is quite awesome.
 The guitar work by Gus G. is absolutely fantastic and certainly what gives this band their edge over a horde of other power metal bands.
 Dream Evil know how to write a catchy heavy metal song.
 Even ballads such as "Losing You" is quite enjoyable.
 This is real heavy metal!
 If only there were more bands of this calibur!
 "DragonSlayer" is the perfect blend of classic metal and modern power metal.